+'''

-thresholds[] = ["gt80", "gt0", "gt300", "gt5", "gt5"];
+fcst_thresh[] = ["gt80", "gt0", "gt300", "gt5", "gt5"];

+'''

-For each vx\grib\code listed above one or more thresholds must be specified for use in computing discrete statistics.
+For each fcst_field listed in the forecast field, one or more thresholds must be specified for use in computing discrete statistics.
 The thresholds are specified using the Fortran conventions of gt, ge, eq, ne, lt, le to indicate greater than, greater than or equal to, equal to, not equal to, less than, and less than or equal to, respectively.
-The number of entries in thresholds must match the number of entries in vx\grib\code.
-However, multiple thresholds may be applied to each GRIB code by provided a space-separated list within the double quotes (e.g. "gt0 le 0").
+The number of entries in fcst_thresh must match the number of entries in fcst_field.
+However, multiple thresholds may be applied to each GRIB code by provided a space-separated list within the double quotes (e.g. "gt0 le0").
 It is the user's responsibility to know the units for each model variable and to choose appropriate threshold values.
+For probabilistic forecast, thresholds must be specified using "ge" convention.